MrDetox/Firefox-Tabs-Extension/README.md

 2. Bump the `version` in `manifest.json` whenever you upload a new package.
 3. Install `web-ext` (`npm install -g web-ext`) and run `web-ext lint` to catch validation issues locally.
 4. Create a distributable archive with `web-ext build` (output lives in `web-ext-artifacts/`).
+5. Confirm `browser_specific_settings.gecko.data_collection_permissions.required` reflects your data practices (set to `["none"]` if you do not collect data).
-5. Visit [addons.mozilla.org/developers](https://addons.mozilla.org/developers/), start a new submission, and upload the generated `.zip`.
+6. Visit [addons.mozilla.org/developers](https://addons.mozilla.org/developers/), start a new submission, and upload the generated `.zip`.
-6. During submission, provide a unique name, description (you can adapt this README), and privacy policy if required.
+7. During submission, provide a unique name, description (you can adapt this README), and privacy policy if required.
-7. Wait for AMO review.
+8. Wait for AMO review.
 Once approved, Firefox users can install the published version directly from AMO.

 For self-hosted signing, add your own `browser_specific_settings.gecko.id` (e.g. `tab-group-deduper@yourdomain.com`) before running `web-ext sign`.